BryanAlbertoMk20/Arrays/README.md

 # Arrays
 Scripts that use with Python lists.
+Small scripts that demonstrate the use of python lists in different scenarios.